 6. Improves Gut Health

-Curcumin boosts the health of the gut by encouraging the growth of gut-friendly bacterial strains such as Bifidobacteria, Lactobacilli, among others,. reducing the pathogenic strain of bacterias.
-Studies have shown that treatment with curcumin decreases microbial richness and diversity, with a specific reduction of species found as cancer-related.
+Curcumin boosts gut health by encouraging the growth of gut-friendly bacterial strains such as bifidobacteria and lactobacilli, among others, and reducing the pathogenic strain of bacteria.
+Studies have shown treatment with curcumin decreases microbial richness and diversity, particularly that of a species found as cancer-related.

 7. Reduces Inflammation

-The polyphenolic components of curcumin help to reduce inflammation by suppressing the activity of 'NF-κB', which is responsible for inflammation.
+The polyphenolic components of curcumin help reduce inflammation by suppressing the activity of 'NF-κB', a protein complex that causes inflammation.

 8. Improves Eye Health

-Several clinical studies revealed that the polyphenolic component of curcumin helps in the treatment of various eye diseases such as glaucoma, cataract, age-related macular degeneration, diabetic retinopathy, corneal neovascularisation, corneal wound healing and dry eye disease.
+Several clinical studies suggest the polyphenolic component of curcumin helps treat various eye diseases such as glaucoma, cataract, age-related macular degeneration, diabetic retinopathy, corneal neovascularisation, corneal wound healing, and dry eye disease.

 9. Improves Digestion

-Curcumin has been shown to calm the digestive system, providing relief from gas, bloating, and other stomach and bowel issues.
-It works differently than probiotics or enzymes - naturally soothing the gut, and reducing the overproduction of acid.
+Curcumin calms the digestive system, relieving gas, bloating, and other stomach and bowel issues.
+It works differently than probiotics or enzymes, naturally soothing the gut and reducing the overproduction of acid.

 10. Supports Liver Health

-The liver plays an important role in stabilising and balancing the maintenance of the body.
-The health of the liver can be directly related to oxidative stress and pro-inflammatory substances.
-Curcumin may help boost antioxidant defences to help the liver detoxify and restore balance.
+The liver helps stabilise and balance the maintenance of the body.
+Liver health can be directly impacted by oxidative stress and pro-inflammatory substances- curcumin may help boost antioxidant defences to help the liver detoxify and restore balance.

 11. Supports Brain Health

 The connection between inflammation and cognitive health cannot be overstated.
-Neurons are especially susceptible to inflammation, and the release of inflammatory compounds in the body can be neurotoxic.
+Neurons are especially susceptible to inflammation.
+The release of inflammatory compounds in the body can be neurotoxic.
 Curcumin may help protect those precious brain cells.

-Curcumin can be consumed by anyone aiming to improve immunity naturally and minimise the symptoms of inflammation in the body.
+Anyone who wants to improve immunity naturally and minimise the symptoms of inflammation can take CURCUMIN.

 Take one to two tablets any time during the day, preferably with meals or as directed by your healthcare professional.

 Take one to two tablets every day with milk or normal water.

 1. What is Curcumin?